cpp-user-group-frankfurt/intro_talk/pages/ice_breaker.md

 layout: cover
 ---

-## Coding with Copilot - curse or blessing?
+## Do you prefer strict test-driven development, or is it okay to write tests after coding?